ZhenyuSun-Walker/ZhenyuSun-Walker.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.10* **First-Class South China University of Technology Scholarship**, for the academic year 2023-2024.
+- *2024.09* **National Scholarship**, for the academic year 2023-2024.
-- *2024.06* Third-class Academic Innovation Award, Future Technology Taihu Innovation Award by Wuxi government.
+- *2024.06* **Third-class Academic Innovation Award**, Future Technology Taihu Innovation Award by Wuxi government.
-- *2023.10* Merit Student Honors, South China University of Technology.
+- *2023.10* **Merit Student Honors**, South China University of Technology, for the academic year 2022-2023.
-- *2023.09* Third-Class South China University of Technology Scholarship.
+- *2023.09* **Third-Class South China University of Technology Scholarship**, for the academic year 2022-2023.

 # 📖 Educations
 - *2022.09 - present*, South China University of Technology, Undergraduate.